shapeoko/Docs/content/tips.md

 Extrusion profiles and other CAD data are available at [makerslide.com](http://www.makerslide.com/).

 Made of aluminum, it is (relatively) soft and easily dinged or even twisted or bent.
 Be careful of it, especially the rails.

+---

+###Workholding

+Visit the page on the wiki and decide how you will safely secure workpieces.